 Although we have and continue to pursue a broad customer base, we are dependent on a collection of customer relationships which are currently in development with strong purchasing power.
-In 2021, Continental AG accounted for approximately 55% of our annual revenue and, in 2020, ZKW Group GmbH (an affiliate of LG Electronics) accounted for approximately 66% of our annual revenue.
+Continental AG accounted for approximately 51% and 55% of our annual revenue in the years ended December 31, 2022 and 2021, respectively.
 The loss of business from any of our major customers (whether by lower overall demand for our products, component shortages that impact our customers' production plans or product development plans, cancellation of existing contracts or product orders, or the failure to design in our products, or an award of initial or new business) could have a material adverse effect on our business.